- 2 packages (1/4 ounce each) active dry yeast

 - In a large bowl, beat egg and yolk; stir in cheese.
 Punch down dough; roll into a 16-in. circle.

-- Place in a greased 9-in. round baking pan, letting dough drape over the edges.
+- Place in a greased 10-in. cast-iron skillet or 9-in. round baking pan, letting dough drape over the edges.
 Spoon the cheese mixture into center of dough.
 Gather dough up over filling in 1-1/2-in. pleats.
 Gently squeeze pleats together at top and twist to make a top knot.
 Allow to rise 10-15 minutes.

 - Brush loaf with egg white.
 Bake at 375° for 40-45 minutes.
 Cool on a wire rack for 20 minutes.
 Serve warm.
 Yield: 1 loaf (16 slices).